Frequently Asked Questions

 In order to provide an accurate estimate, our technician must travel to your home to investigate and diagnose your appliance problem to find the root cause of your appliance problem(s) and determine the cost and next steps to repair it.
 It may require parts to get your appliance back to working order, or it may just need labor to get it working again.
 The estimate will include a flat rate for labor, for parts (if needed), and shipping (if needed).
 We will discuss timing for returning with the parts if they are not available locally.
 This is called a service call and service calls are $85.
-This amount goes toward the labor for the repair if you decide to repair the appliance.
 The service call fee / trip charge is the minimum amount of labor for getting an estimate for repair of your appliance.

 What is your service area?

-To find out if your house is in our service area, see our coverage area map.
+Denver Appliance Wizard is a service business.
+We come to your location and provide appliance services on site.
+To find out if your house is in our service coverage area, see our coverage area map.

 Is there a mileage fee for living far away?

-The trip charge / diagnosis fee is a flat rate for everyone in my coverage area.
-There is no extra charges for living far from our company.
+The trip charge / diagnosis fee is the same flat rate for everyone in our Service Coverage Area.
+There is no extra charge for living far from our company.
+It is not necessary to find a company in your neighborhood / town / vicinity.
+The price is the same, regardless of your city / address: $85.

 How do you charge for labor?

 We charge flat rate pricing for each type of job.
 This means it is not charged by the hour.
-The flat rate labor charge is estimated up front and if the job takes longer than it should, you don't pay more for additional hours or additional trips to your house.
-You also don't get charged extra for living far away as long as you are in our service area / coverage area.
+The flat rate labor charge is estimated and provided before the work is completed, and if the job takes longer than estimated, you don't pay more for additional work time, or additional trips to your house.
+You also don't get charged extra for living far away as long as you are in our service coverage area.

 Will you have all the parts with you for every repair?

 There are over 20,000 appliance parts for every brand, type and model of appliance in homes today.
-It is not possible to have every necessary part for every repair because there isn't a vehicle large enough to carry them all.
+It is not possible to stock / bring every necessary part for every repair because there isn't a vehicle large enough to carry them all.
 The cost of buying all these parts would be completely impractical ($100s of thousands of dollars).
-However, there are local parts wholesalers that stock the most common parts for most common repairs.
+However, there are local parts wholesalers that stock the most common parts for the most common repairs.
 This allows for same day repairs of your appliance in most cases.
-Some parts have to be ordered from another wholesaler location or the manufacturer directly for the least common repairs.
+Some parts have to be ordered from out of state or from the manufacturer directly in rare cases.

-How can I find my model number sticker on my appliance?
+How can I find the appliance model number sticker?

-On a range (a freestanding appliance that has a cooktop and an oven), you can usually find the model number behind the bottom drawer on the frame.
-Sometimes it is in the door frame or just under the control panel.
+On a range (sometimes called a stove a freestanding appliance that has a cooktop and an oven), you can usually find the model number behind the bottom drawer on the frame of the appliance, or sometimes on the side of the drawer.
+Often, it is in the door frame or just under the control panel in the oven door opening.
 Sometimes it is on the top rear of the range control panel in the center on a metal plate that swivels up if you pull on it.
 You should not have to move your appliance to access it, just reach behind the unit and pull the plate up.

-On an oven, you can usually find the model number sticker in the door frame, or sometimes just below the control panel (it could be facing down).
+On an oven, you can usually find the model number sticker in the door frame, or sometimes just below the control panel (it could be facing down in the door opening / doorway).

-Dishwashers usually have their model number stickers in the door frame (you have to open the door to see it).
+Dishwashers usually have their model number stickers in the door frame (you have to open the door to see it facing inward on the sides of the door opening).
 Some manufacturers put their model number stickers on the side or top of the actual door.

 Washers most often have the model number sticker in the door frame, or just under the lid.
 Some manufacturers put their model number stickers on the top rear of the appliance.